zoekclegg/testng-automation-framework-selenium-java/README.md

 Early on in the project I made the mistake of not verifying my xpaths when creating some of my page elements.
 I then copied and pasted these xpaths and adjusted them for other elements.
 I didn't discover my xpaths were incorrect until I tried running my tests.
 ChroPath and the browser console are your friends!

+**3. More test cases doesn't equal better.**

+Whilst there are benefits to granular test cases, the speed and maintainability of an automated test suite is very important.
+The time spent setting up and tearing down tests adds up quickly and the more tests you have also means there's more code to maintain.
+So, it's okay to include multiple related checks within one test - within reason of course and assuming there is adequate logging.